fishjojo/pydmfet/README.md

-# pydmfet
+# PyDMFET
-python wrapper for dmfet
+Python wrapper for DMFET